Building Assessment Certificates for higher-risk buildings

 Making high-quality BAC applications – useful tips

-• don’t assume your fire risk assessment will be all you need to meet the duty under the Building Safety Act 2022, S.83
+- don’t assume your fire risk assessment will be all you need to meet the duty under the Building Safety Act 2022, S.83

-• don’t submit large amounts of extra documents with your application.
+- don’t submit large amounts of extra documents with your application.
 BSR will contact you if it needs further information

-• have an equal understanding of both structural and fire safety
+- have an equal understanding of both structural and fire safety

-• make a demonstration of, rather than just listing, the measures in place
+- make a demonstration of, rather than just listing, the measures in place

-• read Operating a mandatory occurrence reporting system
+- read Operating a mandatory occurrence reporting system

-• read Preparing a safety case report: which now provides more detail about information to include in your safety case report
+- read Preparing a safety case report: which now provides more detail about information to include in your safety case report

-• read Preparing a resident engagement strategy: recently updated with clearer information about how and when you should consult with residents
+- read Preparing a resident engagement strategy: recently updated with clearer information about how and when you should consult with residents

-How to submit high-quality BAC applications
+How to submit a high-quality Building Assessment Certificate application

 BSR’s Tim Galloway speaking at The Property Institute (TPI) Annual Conference 2024.
 Visit their site to download the session slides and see the full Q&A.